Cévennes: Etymology

-The origin of the name Cévennes is Celtic, coming from the Gaulish Cebenna, which was Latinized by Julius Caesar to Cevenna.
+The origin of the name Cévennes is Celtic, coming from the Gaulish Cebenna, which was Latinized by Julius Caesar as Cevenna.
 The Cévennes are named Cemmenon (Κέμμενων) in Strabo's Geographica.

 The word in Gaulish probably meant ridgeline and is related to the Breton word kein meaning back.
 The -vennes part of the name is likely related to the Gaelic word beinn meaning mountain or hill.

 There are several popular false etymologies, one of which is that the name is derived for the words seven veins (sept veines in French) which is supposed to be a reference to the seven rivers (veins) flowing through the region.
-Historical references to the name that predate the French Language itself, preclude this possibility.
+Historical references to the name that predate the French language itself preclude this possibility.
 Another false etymology suggests that the name comes from the Occitan word ceba (also written cebo) which means "onion", which is supposed to reference the layered structure of slate which makes up the mountains.
 But this is not possible as the Occitan ceba derives from Latin cepa which does not phonetically fit the references to the region in Latin and Greek Literature.
 Additionally, the suffix -enna, originally Celtic, was brought over into Latin, and was never used for words of Latin origin.